-Prior to starting classes, pass a background check, which includes a FBI fingerprint screen, and a drug screening (at the applicant's expense).

-Prior to starting classes, submit proof of a current American Heart Association CPR card (Healthcare Provider).
-Cards obtained through a hybrid of online and hands-on delivery may be acceptable.

-Prior to starting classes, proof of the following immunizations must be provided by students:
+- Prior to starting classes, pass a background check, which includes a New Mexico Caregivers screening, and a drug screening (at the applicant's expense). - Prior to starting classes, submit proof of a current American Heart Association CPR card (Healthcare Provider).
+Cards obtained through a hybrid of online and hands-on delivery may be acceptable. - Prior to starting classes, proof of the following immunizations must be provided by students: